malmiteria/super-alternative-to-super/conversation/README.md

  - we lose the sideway specialisation, coming from super's behavior, which, in this case, is the goal, so we're not complaining.
  - we lose the possibility of class dependency injection, since today, it relies on a consistent use of super.

-As some of you mentionned (with silent pain, for some of you ;) ), loss of feature is a big problem.
+As some of you mentionned (with pain and agony, for some of you ;) ), loss of feature is a big problem.
 I think at least for this scenario, assuming that we indeed managed to produce an alternative to all those feature, we are gaining the feature you are defending, not losing it.

 ## Can't assume on parent's more specialised.
 CONTEXT : This exemple makes use of today's features.